XBMU-WSMC-lab/WSMC-HAR-AGH-DataBase/README.md

-# The WSMC-HAR-AGH Dataset: Multimodal Wearable Sensor Data for Human Activity Recognition
+# The WSMC-HAR-AGH Dataset: Multimodal wearable sensor data for fuman activity recognition

 ## 1. Overview
 The **WSMC-HAR-AGH** database is a multimodal dataset designed for Human Activity Recognition (HAR).
 It contains synchronized inertial motion data and physiological signals collected from 15 participants using a custom **Arm-Wearable Equipment (AWE)** device.